waived/generic-http-botnet/README.md

 SETUP:

-You are going to want to set permissions for your login files and dashboard so an no individual can bypass the login and access the DDOS panel.
+You are going to want to set permissions for your login panel and dashboard so that no individual can bypass the authentication and access the DDOS panel.

       # Make dashboard readable only by the server and admin (not accessible to public)
       chmod 600 index.html